ginofft/NetVLAD/README.md

 * **Alexander Hermans, Lucas Beyer and Bastian Leibe**. *In Defense of the Triplet Loss for Person Re-Identification (2017)*. https://doi.org/10.48550/arXiv.1511.07247

 ## Quick Start
-The model for this dataset is stored [here](https://drive.google.com/file/d/1ZurYnT9hw9KRl2fLyNAJfTCmlw0OdUGa/view?usp=sharing).
-Download and put the model inside `/model/BatchAll/`.
+To make use of Online triplet mining:
+- train with batchAll till convergence
+- train with batchHard for **some** epochs.

-The train and validation format is as followed:
+The train and validation folder format is as followed:
 ```
 .
 ├── train